garymooney/qmuvi/CONTRIBUTING.md

 You can now play around with the scripts in the Examples directory.

-7. When you're done making changes, check that your changes pass the tests, including testing other Python versions (3.10, 3.11), with tox:
+7. When you're done making changes, you can locally check that your changes pass the test with Python 3.10 by using tox

 ```
-    $ tox
+    $ tox -e py310
 ```

+or using docker by running the "docker-build-image.bat" and "docker-run-image-test.bat" batch scripts (or the macos/linux equivalent).

 8. Commit your changes and push your branch to GitHub: